-I’m a digital artist with a background in music and a strong preoccupation with games and play.
+I’m a digital artist, creative coder, and educator with a background in music and a strong preoccupation with games and play.

 My work incorporates hidden mechanisms, emergent behaviour, paradox, self-reference, inconsistency, abstract humour, absurdity and wonder.